 Pandemic Legacy: Season 1 created an amazing narrative that allowed players to experience everything Pandemic has to offer.
-They took all the lessons learned and created the perfect Pandemic experience (in my humble opinion).
+They took all the lessons learned from previous expansions and created the perfect Pandemic experience (in my humble opinion).

-Without giving any spoilers that you’d find on the prologue game, the world has been hurt.
-The last bastion of survivors is still combatting the effects of one surviving disease and players will need to venture out after years of isolation to attempt to rebuild the world.
+Without giving any spoilers that you’d find in the prologue game, the world has been hurt.
+The last bastion of survivors is still combating the effects of one surviving disease and players will need to venture out after years of isolation to attempt to rebuild the world.

 Where Pandemic Season 1 was the culmination of the classic Pandemic games and expansions, Season 2 is the evolution of the game.
 It’s guaranteed to throw a few monkey wrenches into the rules, much more than Season 1 ever did.

 As far as expansions go, On the Brink is generally considered the first stop for any disease-curing enthusiast.
 It’s the first expansion for the classic Pandemic.
 It introduces the usual suspects you’d expect from an expansion: new characters & roles, and new abilities, but it also delivers one of the most dramatic shifts in any of the Pandemic expansions.

 No more cooperation